II. REASONS WHY BATTERERS USE FAMILY COURTS TO CONTINUE

 courts and their victims during dissolution, custody, and visitation

-.
+proceedings.
 After all, domestic violence is a pattern of behavior that is not

 easily reversed, so separation alone is unlikely to break the pattern of abuse.